 In addition to swaps, the Fiber Circle returns for those who knit, spin, crochet, embroider, and more.
 Just bring your yarn, needles, thread, scissors, and beads.

-The Gadget Advice and Petting Zoo isn’t a swap, but it is a way to share any neat devices you own, and to try out some of the neat devices belonging to other folks in the WisCon community.
+The Gadget and Device Petting Zoo isn’t a swap, but it is a way to share any neat devices you own, and to try out some of the neat devices belonging to other folks in the WisCon community.
 The table will be staffed throughout the Gathering, but nonetheless we strongly recommend that if you don’t want to lose it, don’t leave it unattended.

 Returning this year is the ever-popular Fancy Hair Braiding, with a braiding expert in attendance to teach techniques and demonstrate rope, round, French, Dutch, and crown braids, shapes like hearts and spirals, and other advanced ideas like 5- and 7-strand fingering techniques.
 Unfortunately, our second braider, with expertise in kinky, coily hair, is no longer able to attend.